charlespeters/ARWHD/_posts/2014-07-01-SASS-architecture.md

 @import "pages/contact";
 </code></pre>

-If you take away anything from this it's that all your SASS files don't have to be in the same folder.
-If you can break up your SASS files and enable sourcemaps you can really target where your design is breaking and which file and line.
+If you take away anything from this it's that all your Sass files don't have to be in the same folder.
+If you can break up your Sass files and enable sourcemaps you can really target where your design is breaking and which file and line.

 ### Vendors &amp; Base
 Vendors are super simple, if you need to import [Compass](http://compass-style.org/) or [Bourbon](http://bourbon.io/) & [Neat](http://neat.bourbon.io/) to help (cause their awesome), I typically start with those.